kondokuro/PyMazeing/README.md

 ### Limitations of the current design
 The maximum number of “doors” an area can have is based on the square coordinate system; this means that in a 2D maze the max number of “doors” are 4 (North, East, South and West) and in 3D having 6 (up and down), no diagonals are considered because 3D maze construction would be a bit too complicated for now.

-Another limitation is setting areas with only one portal, it will make things simpler to construct if we can assume that there is one portal per area.

 ### Possible extensions
-- Have portals connect different mazes
-- Allow multiple portals per area, this will require another parameter to define the max number of portals per area when casting the maze spell and generating a randomized labyrinth
 - Provide a spell to create multiple connected mazes
 - Additional portal like element to teleport the player to another area (non connected link)
 - Consider diagonal direction for “doorways”